 One of the basic steps of implementing CI/CD is integrating your SCM (Source Control Management) tool with your CI tool.
 This saves you time and keeps your project updated all the time.
 One of the most popular and valuable SCM tools is GitHub.
-In this blog we will explain how to integrate Jenkins with GitHub projects.
+In this blog I will explain how to integrate Jenkins with GitHub projects.

 The integration presented in this blog post will teach you to:

 - Pull your code and data files from your GitHub repository to your Jenkins machine

 - Automatically trigger each build on the Jenkins server, after each Commit on your Git repository

 But first, let’s configure the GitHUb and Jenkins integration.
 Let's begin with the GitHub side!

 Step 1: go to your GitHub repository and click on ‘Settings’.

 Step 2: Click on Webhooks and then click on ‘Add webhook’.